hmrc/platsec-compliance-alerting/README.md

 - `SLACK_USERNAME_KEY`: name of the SSM parameter that contains PlatApps Slack API username
 - `SLACK_TOKEN_KEY`: name of the SSM parameter that contains PlatApps Slack API token
 - `SSM_READ_ROLE`: name of an IAM role that can read SSM parameters
+- `VPC_AUDIT_REPORT_KEY`: name of audit reports that should trigger a VPC compliance check

 ### Alert mapping